nextcloud/documentation/developer_manual/android_library/index.rst

 This library may be added to a project and seamlessly integrates any application with Nextcloud.

-The tool needed is any IDE for Android prefered IDE at the moment is Android Studio.
+The tool needed is any IDE for Android preferred IDE at the moment is Android Studio.

 .. toctree::
    :maxdepth: 2